mvolkmann/blog/src/warp.md

 To close the currently focused pane, enter "exit" or press cmd-w.

 To close any pane, right-click in it and select "Close pane".

+To navigate to a pane in a specific direction, press cmd-option-{any-arrow-key}.

 To navigate to the next pane, press cmd-].